kestra-io/docs/docs/developer-guide/outputs/README.md

     type: io.kestra.core.tasks.debugs.Return
     format: "{{task.id}} > {{outputs.second['value 1'].value}}"
 ```

+When there is multiple levels of [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) tasks, you can use the `parents` variable to access the `taskrun.value` of the parent of the current EachSequential.
+For example, for two levels of EachSequential you can use `outputs.sibling[parents[0].taskrun.value][taskrun.value].value`.

 :::warning
 Accessing sibling task outputs is not possible on [Parallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Parallel.md) or [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel.md) as it runs tasks in parallel.